JAWorsfold/CV/joe-worsfold-cv.md

 * **Developing High-Impact Government Applications**: Built web applications using `ReactJS` and `AngularJS`, with an emphasis on `TDD` and `BDD`.
 Collaborated with designers to implement responsive and user-friendly UIs.
 * **API Development and Integration**: Developed REST APIs in `Node.js` to interface with various data sources and services, including `MongoDB`.
 Built and maintained backend systems that processed large amounts of data efficiently.
 * **CI/CD and Containerization**: Managed application infrastructure using `Docker` and `Kubernetes`.
 Implemented continuous integration pipelines with `Drone` to automate testing and deployment.
-* **Automation and Scripting**: Developed Python scripts to automate Kubernetes secret management and other operational tasks, improving system resilience and reducing manual intervention.
 * **Collaborating with Data Scientists**: Worked closely with data scientists to design and implement ETL processes for extracting, transforming, and loading data into graph databases.
 Utilized `Neo4j` for pattern matching and analysis.
 This work was crucial for deploying machine learning models aimed at detecting fraud and other criminal activities.

 ___